KiltMC/Kilt/WHY.md

 one else is going to use it except for us?"

 Then it had hit me.
 Forge, in Fabric, for everyone to use.
-Running Fabric in Forge would've been impossible, I believe, because of how early Fabric loads everything in comparison to Forge.
+~~Running Fabric in Forge would've been impossible, I believe, because of how early Fabric loads everything in comparison to Forge.~~ (Future update: Connector exists.)

 This mod would solve so many problems with people having to find Fabric-compatible versions of their favourite mods,